Tips for MIPIM Attendees

 - Walk when possible.
-Cannes is a lovely small city and very walkable; particularly near the Palais, including the old town area.
+Cannes is lovely small city and very walkable; particularly near the Palais, including the old town area.
 Car traffic is horrendous during MIPIM and parking (if you can find it) is expensive.
-If you're traveling outside of Cannes to nearby towns, there are excellent train options.
-Taxis are readily available.
+If you’re traveling outside of Cannes to nearby towns, there are excellent train options.
+Taxis and Uber are readily available.
 Comfortable shoes are recommended—both for getting around Cannes and for walking through the exhibition hall.
 (Ladies, definitely bring a pair of comfortable, but stylish, flat shoes!)

 - Exercise.
-No matter how late the evening, a great way to start the day is with a walk or run along the Croisette's wide pedestrian walkway that runs about 2 km along the Mediterranean coastline.
-During the day it's packed with MIPIM attendees, but before 8am, you'll find it to be a great place to soak in the beauty of southern France and observe the locals while offsetting a bit of the wonderful wines and foods of the region you likely had the night before.
+No matter how late the evening, a great way to start the day is with a walk or run along the Croisette’s wide pedestrian walkway that runs about 2 km along the Mediterranean coastline.
+During the day it’s packed with MIPIM attendees, but before 8am, you’ll find it to be a great place to soak in the beauty of southern France and observe the locals while offsetting a bit of the wonderful wines and foods of the region you likely consumed the night before.

 - Shopping.
 Cannes is delightful place to shop.
 You’ll find haute-couture boutiques as well as more reasonable-priced shops featuring local style and designs.
 The main shopping area is on Rue d’Antibes, which runs parallel to the Croisette; most of the high-end designer shops are along the Croisette.
 While the dollar has strengthened against the euro, keep the conversion rate in mind to avoid sticker shock when the credit card statement comes.
 Plan to buy euros from a local bank or ATM if you want to pay cash (hotel exchange rates will be the most expensive).
 Credit cards are accepted most everywhere.

 - Language.
-Cannes is a tourist destination and you can expect nearly everyone in the hotels, restaurants and shops will speak English.
-However, polishing up a few phrases of French e.g., Bonjour for good day or Merci for thank you, is a nice gesture to the locals.
+Cannes is a tourist destination and you can expect that nearly everyone in the hotels, restaurants and shops will speak English.
+However, polishing up on a few phrases of French e.g., Bonjour for good day or Merci for thank you, is a nice gesture to the locals.
 Most important, know the correct pronunciation of Cannes.
-The "s" is silent and the correct pronunciation is "can" as in can of soda, not con (although the a is a bit soft).
+The “s” is silent and the correct pronunciation is “can” as in can of soda, not con (although the a is a bit soft).

 - Weather.
 March weather in Cannes is, like most places, unpredictable.
 Cannes weather is typically very pleasant during MIPIM, particularly if the sun is shining.
 Evenings will be cool.
-It's recommended packing a lightweight coat, layering with sweaters or shawls, as needed.
+It recommended packing a lightweight coat, layering with sweaters or shawls, as needed.
 A small umbrella may come in handy.